-Dior Cruise 2020 Review: It’s all about the 3 Cs – cultural ‘appreciation’, collaborations and celebration of inclusivity
+Dior Cruise 2020 Review: It’s all about the 3 Cs – cultural ‘appreciation’, collaborations and

 Dior unveiled its latest Cruise 2020 collection at the magnificent El Badi Palace in Marrakech on Monday night, amidst the remains of ancient dynasties posing as the perfect set backdrop.